ngx-web3/sdk/libs/ui/payment-btn/README.md

 <center>
 <h1>@ngx-web3/ui-payment-btn</h1>

-> Webcomponent Crypto Payment Button for Web3 Applications
+> Web Component Crypto Payment Button for Web3 Applications
 </center>

 ## 👀 Overview
-Simple HTML UI Crypto Payment Button Component that allows your to provide a button to make USD transaction payment with [Ethereum (ETH)](https://ethereum.org), [Binance (BNB)](https://www.binance.com) or [Solana (SOL)](https://solana.com) token.
+Simple HTML UI Crypto Payment Button Component that allows your to provide decentralized USD transaction payment solution with [Ethereum (ETH)](https://ethereum.org), [Binance (BNB)](https://www.binance.com) or [Solana (SOL)](https://solana.com) token.
 It includes real-time currency conversion from USD to selected token using [Coingecko API](https://www.coingecko.com/en/api).
 It also includes an optiionnal UI to display the transaction status.
 This HTML component is a great way to provide a crypto payment button to your application or website without centralized payment provider.

 ## ⚙️ Install